memoia/foliage/README.md

 Notes
 -----

-There are no requirements for tree storage.
+There are no noted requirements for tree storage or generation.
 Trees will be read from JSON structures on disk, for ease of modification, sampling different scenarios, etc.

 Common requirements: